digitoimistodude/dudestack/README.md

-# Rolle's WP-Stack
+# Dudestack
+## Tools for modern WordPress development

+Dudestack is a modern WordPress stack that helps you get started with the best development tools and project structure - just like [Bedrock](https://github.com/roots/bedrock).

+#### Background

 I'm constantly developing my development workflow.
 Honestly, I think I've been through hundreds of articles, tools and scripts.
 Went with regular WordPress structure, different wp-configs and [Dandelion](https://github.com/scttnlsn/dandelion) for a long time, but realized in some point I have to get some sense to it all.
-Still too much hassle with setting up things.
+Setting up things should not be the most time consuming task when starting a new project.

 I love [Bedrock](https://github.com/roots/bedrock), which is a is a modern WordPress stack that helps you get started with the best development tools and project structure.
 Bedrock contains the tools I've been already using, but more.
+In fact, I'm proud to say that most of this stack is based on [Bedrock](https://github.com/roots/bedrock).

-At best this wpstack saves you hours when starting a new project.
+Like bedrock, dudestack saves you hours when starting a new project.

+#### How it's different, why should I use this?

+Well, this is mainly for myself for backup purposes or to show off how I roll.
+You should use this if you really like how I do things.

+Despite the fact I love most of bedrock, I noticed there's some things I don't like.
+Maybe little things for you, but some things matter to me.
+And I just want everything to be _mine_.

+* Stuff are in app/ by default.
+I prefer content/.
+It describes it better, since I'm not a programmer and developing WordPress themes or plugins (that's what I do) is not exactly programming in my mind.
+* Composer modifications, getting latest finnish WordPress from sv.wordpress.org.
+* Automation.
+I mean composer's `create-project` is awesome, but I need more.
+You still need to do stuff after `create-project` and my createproject.sh is for designed for automating the rest.

 **You should modify things to your needs.
 Please note: This is not in any way tested with other people or or in different environments.
 Yet.
 Please address an issue if something goes south.**